-Regardless, I still prefer the latter the onsite option as it at least allows one to set exceptions.
-Rocket Loader offer’s no configurable options, which means if you run into issues using it you can only turn it off.
+Regardless, I still prefer the onsite option, as it at least allows one to set exceptions.
+Rocket Loader offer’s no configurable options, which means if you run into issues using it, the only solution is to turn it off.

 Railgun is used for caching dynamic content that changes frequently, which happens to be the norm for WordPress sites.
 To use it, however, your host needs to install a software on the server.